JosephPreuss/MajorHelp/Readme.md

 Testing for the application is done using Django’s built-in testing framework.
 To run all the automated tests, use the command `python manage.py test`.
 This will execute the unit and integration tests within the application.

 # Authors
 - Alex Phakdy - aphakdy@email.sc.edu
-- Brandon [add email]
+- Brandon - boriley@email.sc.edu
-- Corey coreysr@email.sc.edu
+- Corey - coreysr@email.sc.edu
 - Druv - druv@email.sc.edu
 - Joseph [add email]